BernCarney/Kenzan-App/content/about.md

 ---
 title: About Me
 type: about
-date: 2017-11-01
+date: 2017-12-26
 ---
 My name is Bern Carney, short for _Bernard_.

-How things work, and how I can make them work better, is what interests me.
+How different technologies work, and how I can make them work better, is what drives me.
 Ever since I designed my first website and put together my first computer when I was young, I have been passionate about technology.
-For the past 8 years I have been expanding that skill-set professionally.
+For the past 9 years I have been expanding that skill-set professionally.

-I have extensive project control and management experience both in the private and public sectors; and most recently I branched out into sales to grow my understanding of the industry as well as what consumers want... but my passion still lies within project management.
-My specialties include, but are not limited to: process streamlining, project management, developing standard operating procedures, budget/timeline/scope management, complete software development lifecycle, resource management, IT operations and business management liaison, team development, relationship building.
+While I would not be part of the 26% that cooks for the office (unless people would eat apple crisp every day), I do feel that I would be a great addition to Kenzan's team.
+I am always seeking new ways to challenge myself and learn something in the process.
+In fact, this site was created as a direct result of that way of thinking.
+It was conceived as a way to apply for the project manager opening with Kenzan while also brushing up on my web development skills and learning new web technologies such as Go Templating, [Bulma](https://bulma.io), _SASS_, and static site deployment using [Netlify](https://www.netlify.com/), [Hugo](https://gohugo.io), and [Github](https://www.github.com).
+With the amount of times I've worked with CSS, I can still say, even with how far it has come, that is still a test in patience.